Microsoft Cinemania: Content

 The program also included over 2000 still images for movies and actors, a large number of sound clips, dialogues and soundtracks, and a smaller selection of full-motion video clips.
 As the amount of material increased with each new edition, the quality of media tended to decrease, in order to fit everything on a single CD-ROM.
 Cinemania 97 also had guided tours from numerous celebrities and online features which made use of an associated MSN website.
 It could be updated monthly over the Internet, which brought new movies, new material about older movies and new celebrity tours.

+Reception

+PC Magazine in 1993 said that Cinemania 1994 was "the ultimate movie buff's guide to the cinema ... the most complete CD-ROM movie guide available".